11 Best Mountain Towns in Colorado to Visit in 2023 [by a local]

 Alpino Vino’s claim to fame is that they are North America’s highest restaurant, coming in at a staggering 12,000 feet of elevation!

 Fun fact: At higher altitudes, the temperature to boil water is lower.
 At 12,000 feet, water will boil at just 189 degrees, instead of the normal 212 at sea level.

 We bet that makes cooking and baking at Alpino Vino especially challenging!

-Take a free gondola ride from Telluride to the town of Mountain Village.
+Take a free ride on the Telluride Gondola from the base to the town of Mountain Village.
 It’s the first and only free public transport of this kind in the United States.